 Paul is addressing a problem of factions in the Corinthian church.
 Believers there, when they disagreed with each other, had begun grouping themselves behind one person—Apollos, Cephas, Paul himself—or declaring themselves to belong only "to Christ" as a way of distancing themselves from the whole problem.
 Paul expresses his indignation by saying, "Is Christ divided?
 Was Paul crucified for you?"

-On July 5/18 we remember two martyr saints, women who maintained the "same mind and the same judgment" in the face of the harshest suffering.
+The Church honors two martyr saints, women who maintained the "same mind and the same judgment" in the face of the harshest suffering.
 They are the nun martyr Elizabeth, Grand Duchess of Russia, and her cell attendant, the nun Barbara.

 When Saint Elizabeth established the Martha and Mary Convent in Moscow in 1905, Barbara Yakovleva, who had been her maid, soon joined as a monastic.
 Small in stature but capable and energetic, she gave herself wholeheartedly to the monastery's work.
 The sisters, with Saint Elizabeth as their abbess, ran a small hospital and an orphanage, cared for tuberculosis patients and the very poor, and went into the city to comfort and minister to the needy.